 Platinum Group Metals Ltd. Reports First Quarter Results

-Vancouver, British Columbia and Johannesburg, South Africa--(Newsfile Corp. - January 14, 2020) - Platinum Group Metals Ltd. (TSX: PTM) (NYSE American: PLG) ("Platinum Group" "PTM" or the "Company") reports the Company's financial results for the three months ended November 30, 2019 and provides a summary of recent events and outlook.
+Vancouver, British Columbia and Johannesburg, South Africa--(Newsfile Corp. - January 13, 2021) - Platinum Group Metals Ltd. (TSX: PTM) (NYSE American: PLG) ("Platinum Group" "PTM" or the "Company") reports the Company's financial results for the three months ended November 30, 2020 and provides a summary of recent events and outlook.
+The Company is focussed on advancing the palladium dominant Waterberg Project located on the Northern Limb of the Bushveld Complex in South Africa (the "Waterberg Project").
+The Waterberg Project is planned as a fully mechanised, shallow, decline access palladium, platinum, gold and rhodium ("4E") mine and is projected to be one of the largest and lowest cost underground platinum group metals ("PGM" or "PGMs") mines globally.

 All amounts herein are reported in United States dollars unless otherwise specified.
 The Company holds cash in Canadian dollars, United States dollars and South African Rand.
 Changes in exchange rates may create variances in the cash holdings or results reported.